Why-Shell/why-shell.github.io/_tabs/about.md

 # `$ whoami`

-**WhyShell** est une chaîne YouTube et un blog dédiés aux writeups CTF — HackTheBox, TryHackMe, Root-Me et CVE récentes.
+**WhyShell** is a YouTube channel and blog dedicated to CTF writeups — HackTheBox, TryHackMe, Root-Me and recent CVEs.

-Pas juste les commandes.
-Le **pourquoi** derrière chaque exploit.
+Not just the commands.
+The **why** behind every exploit.

 ---

 # `$ cat philosophy.txt`

-La plupart des writeups te donnent une liste de commandes à copier-coller.
-WhyShell t'explique pourquoi ça marche — et comment s'en défendre.

-Chaque writeup contient :
-- La chaîne d'exploitation complète
-- Le raisonnement derrière chaque étape
+Most writeups give you a list of commands to copy-paste.
+WhyShell explains why it works — and how to defend against it.

+Every writeup includes:
+- The full exploitation chain
+- The reasoning behind each step
-- Une section **Blue Team** — comment corriger les failles
+- A **Blue Team** section — how to fix the vulnerabilities

 ---

 # `$ cat stack.txt`

-- **Plateforme** : HackTheBox · TryHackMe · Root-Me
+- **Platforms** : HackTheBox · TryHackMe · Root-Me
 - **OS** : Linux · Windows · Active Directory
-- **Outils** : Rustscan · ffuf · Caido · Penelope · Hashcat
+- **Tools** : Rustscan · ffuf · Caido · Penelope · Hashcat

 ---

 # `$ cat legal.txt`

-Tout le contenu de ce blog porte sur des environnements de lab contrôlés et légaux.
-Les writeups HTB/THM sont publiés uniquement après retrait des machines actives, conformément aux règles des plateformes.
+All content on this blog covers controlled and legal lab environments.
+HTB/THM writeups are published only after machines are retired, in compliance with platform rules.

 ---